Lordszynencja/LoG-Charter-RS/docs/manual.md

 # How to start

-On Windows, you run the RS Charter.exe\
+On Windows, you run the RS Charter.exe

-On Mac and Linux you have to run the RS Charter.jar file\
+On Mac and Linux you have to run the RS Charter.jar file

-\
-To use the program you need to have Java 16 or newer installed on your system, you can install newest version available from Oracle or any other distributor, for example OpenJDK, you don\'t need the same version of Java.
+To use the program you need to have Java 16 or newer installed on your system, you can install newest version available from Oracle or any other distributor, for example OpenJDK, you don't need the same version of Java.

 # File menu